What Is Training Load? Faster and Slower Recorded-Load Averages

 - Changes quickly: One hard session noticeably raises ATL.
 Two rest days noticeably lower it.

-TSB = CTL - ATL (Fitness minus Fatigue = Freshness)
+TSB = CTL - ATL (slower average minus faster average)

 |---|---|---|